Saint Martin Basilica in Tours

 One of the must-see visits during your stay in Tours!

 The Best Western Plus L'Artist Hotel invites you to discover the Saint-Martin Basilica, an exceptional architectural heritage.
+This magnificent religious building is located less than 2km from our hotel in Tours.

 Located in the city centre, in the Halles district, the Basilique Saint-Martin offers a lot of charm.
 It replaces the old 11th century basilica of which only the two towers remain nearby.